ICC Cricket World Cup 2023: Five things we learned in the group stage

 The New Zealanders exacted a swift revenge, following their 2019 defeat in the final at Lord’s, with a resounding nine-wicket win in the opening match.

-A victory against Bangladesh for England was followed by a five match losing streak, which emphatically ended their defence of the trophy.
+A victory against Bangladesh for England was followed by a five-match losing streak, which emphatically ended their defence of the trophy.

 It also left England facing the ignominy of missing out on qualification for the 2025 Champions Trophy.